Harsger/ROOTpostprocessing/README.txt

  the additional function part should be specified as ROOT::TFormula addable to the standard gaussian
  <startParameter> should be a list with size of additional parameters

+ if additional arguments besides the parameter-file are provided the fits are not drawn unless the first argument reads "print" then single fits are stored as PDF

 ///////////////////////////////////////////////////////////////////////////////